diku-dk/ap-e2024-pub/week4/README.md

   replacing `eval`.
 But, we think it's probably nicer to have a complete version of `eval` that can handle all of the different expression types.
-It's also cool to see that you don't have to change your version of `eval` from assignment 2 at all despite the fact that the underlying monad will change rather significantly.
+It's also cool to see that you don't have to change your version of `eval` from A2 at all despite the fact that the underlying monad will change rather significantly.

 ### `Functor` and `Monad` instances for `Free e a`